June 4, 2018

 We have come a long way since Mr. Dow, however, as an accurate measure of the U.S. economy, trains, planes and automobiles have merit.

 Biotechnology (IBB) made the cut for good reasons.
 As the anointed “Big Brother” since beginning its ascent in 2010, it is a great way to assess where speculative money is flowing.

-Last but not least, there’s the mischievous youngest brother Semiconductors (SMH).
+Last but not least, there’s the super smart and chic Semiconductors (SMH).
+We call her “Sister Semiconductors.”
 The U.S. semiconductor industry has been a major innovator among all U.S. industries.

 Economists estimate that all productivity growth during the current decade will likely be generated by IT - using IT and IT producing industries.